-All of us - at one point or the other - have struggled with hair fall or hair growth problems.
-And it’s deeply saddening to go through it.
-Tears of this blight are real.
+All of us – at one point or the other – have struggled with hair fall or hair growth problems.
 Hair can fall out due to a multitude of reasons like unhealthy lifestyle, scalp conditions or lack of blood circulation.
-We spend a lot of our time focusing on our diet and masking to curb hair fall.
+We spend a lot of time focusing on our diet and masking to curb hair fall.
 Of course that helps.
 But it might not give a major boost to your hair growth.
 Please don’t fall into the trap of ‘oh!
 Your genetics decide how much hair you’ll have’ There’s more to it!
 We will be talking about the ultimate solution to hair growth and reversing hair fall today: Yoga Inversions!

 What are yoga inversions?

 Just as its namesake, yoga inversions are the asanas that take you upside down so your heart is higher above the ground than your head.
 For those who practice yoga daily, inversions are a crucial part of their routine.
 But for those who don’t, inversions might sound scary.
 After all, who wants to do things the unusual way!

 However, that’s what yoga is all about!
 Taking you away from the habitual patterns, so you can get out of the rut and connect with your spiritual & mental self in a better way.

 Don’t mistake inversions with just headstand.
 There are many other asanas that do the job with the same benefits.
 Headstands are advanced yoga poses and would take a lot of practice and time.
 So, we will be suggesting to you some other poses that are easy to do and are perfect for beginners!

 Here’s How Yoga Inversions Can Help With Hair Growth!

 When you are holding your head closer to the ground, you are practically working against gravity.
 This boosts blood flow through your entire body.
 A rush of blood and nutrients to your head and scalp is the primary reason why inversions are the best kind of yoga practice to stimulate hair growth.